firlus/firl.us/README.md

 I started this project mainly to learn the Go programming language and ecosystem.
 Feel free to open issues and pull requests!

+## ⚠️ Known issues

+> This is work in progress.

+- You get no visual feedback when entering a wrong password
+- You can enter the shortcut list despite not having entered a correct password (but you won't be able to view/edit anything, it's just not pleasant that it is possible)
+- Security is **minimal**.
+Password is stored as clear text in the localStorage.
+The next version will introduce proper Auth with JWT.
+Right now it is not safe to use if security has a high priority.
+If security is something you have to worry about, please regard this as **not secure at all**.

 ## Installation

 ### 🏗️ Build it yourself